How to make a bushel and a peck sign out of reclaimed lumber.

 Whitewash Rustic Sign

-I sort of did a whitewash on the boards using Glidden’s Crisp White Linen--
+I sort of did a whitewash on the boards using Glidden’s Crisp White Linen.
+Do you have a favorite "white"

 So, I used a very old brush because the boards were very rough and had lots of places that snagged the brush.
 Because the boards were so weathered, they turned gray instead of white.